/ AUDIO PORTFOLIO

 Not by genre.
 Not by format.
 Each piece is catalogued by the specific emotional intent it was composed for.

 A director doesn't come looking for "action music."
-They come with a scene where a character crosses a room and something has to break inside them.
+They come with a scene where the character crosses a room and something has to break inside.
 That's an emotion, not a genre.

-Each piece documents the scene context and the emotional function it was written for.
-Genre doesn't define the music — the scene does.
+Every piece documents the context of the scene and the emotional function it was written for.
+Genre doesn't define the music - the scene does.

 Intimacy